 My Thrifted Craft Room

-I still haven’t added labels to them (I’m awful), but I’m using the card catalog in my thrifted craft room!
+I still haven’t added labels to them (I’m awful), but I’ve use the card catalog in my thrifted craft room!

 I love this piece so much.
 It fits in well with my DIY craft room